 Construction Movement – Learning to recognize when your body needs to move for better focus is a critical life skill.
 Noticing when your preschooler needs a mental break and requires gross motor movement provides an opportunity to help them recognize that they need to speak up and share what they need.
 Help little ones advocate for themselves with these construction movement cards.
 Spin like a cement mixer, stretch like a crane, and dip like a dump truck!

-Just Plain Fun Activities for a Construction Preschool Theme
+Just Plain Fun Activities for a Construction Preschool Activities

 Moving Parts Digger – Learn about all the parts of a digger with this fun craft!
 Simply print, cut, and assemble!
 This digger uses brads to make the bucket and arms move and dig.
 Print on cardstock paper for durability.